Argentine Rugby Union

 The Argentine Rugby Union (Unión Argentina de Rugby, abbreviated "UAR") is the governing body for rugby union in Argentina.
 It is a member of World Rugby, with a seat on that body's Executive Council, and a founding member of Sudamérica Rugby.

-The UAR organises all the national teams, including Senior (Pumas), U-20 (Pumitas), Argentina XV, Sevens and Women's squads and the franchise Jaguares that participates in SANZAAR's Super Rugby competition.
+The UAR organises all the national teams, including Senior (Pumas), U-20 (Pumitas), Argentina XV, Sevens and Women's squads and the franchise Jaguares that participated in SANZAAR's Super Rugby competition.

 History

 Origins

 The first rugby match in Argentina was played in 1873, in the Buenos Aires Cricket Club Ground sited in Palermo, Buenos Aires.
 Only 24 players (all of them were English) could meet to contest the match.
 The teams were named Bancos ("Banks" in Spanish) and Ciudad ("City") and formed with 11 and 13 players respectively.

 That same year, another match was played on the Polo Field of Flores AC, part of land owned by the Unzué family.
 The teams were called Inglaterra ("England") and El Mundo ("The World").
 The first team was formed by Royal Navy officers that were temporarily in Buenos Aires, with the addition of some English citizens who resided in Argentina.
 Its rival was formed by English, Scottish, Welsh and Irish people plus some Argentine-born players of English descent.

 On May 14, 1874, the Rugby Football Union rules were adopted to play rugby in Argentina.
 Those rules were used for the first time during the match contested at Buenos Aires Cricket Club between two teams from that institution.
 The teams were called El bando del Sr. Trench ("Mr. Trench's side"), and El bando del Sr. Hogg ("Mr. Hogg's side").

 Nevertheless, other sources say that the first game under the rules of rugby was played on Thursday, 14 May 1874, at David Mathven's country house, in Caballito, Buenos Aires.
 Buenos Aires FC also played the first inter-provincial rugby game in Argentina, when it faced Rosario AC in the city of Rosario, on 28 June 1886.